presidentbeef/brakeman/OPTIONS.md

 This does not affect HTML or tab-separated reports.

-To output Markdown with nice links to files on Github, use
+To output Markdown with nice links to files on GitHub, use

     brakeman --github-repo USER/REPO[/PATH][@REF]